MicrosoftDocs/customer-insights/ci-docs/predict-product-recommendation.md

   :::image type="content" source="media/product-recommendation-datastatistics.png" alt-text="Data statistics around input data used by the model to learn patterns.":::

-  This section shows stats around the data points that were used by the model to learn patterns and generate product recommendations.
-Filtering, as configured in the model configuration, will apply on the output generated by the model.
-However, the model uses all available data to learn patterns.
+  The model uses all available data to learn patterns.
 Therefore, if you use product filtering in the model configuration, this section shows the total number of products that the model analyzed to learn patterns, which might differ from the number of products that match the defined filtering criteria.
+Filtering applies on the output generated by the model.

 - **Sample product recommendations:** A sample of recommendations that the model believes are likely to be purchased by the customer.
 If a product catalog is added, the product IDs are replaced with product names.